 Special Requirements and Circumstances

-Since July 2002, the Enhanced Boarder Security and Visa Reform Act some applicants require additional administrative processing.
+Enhanced Boarder Security and Visa Reform Act require from some applicants to go through additional administrative processing.
 While we make every attempt to promptly issue travel documents to qualified applicants, at times it may be necessary to wait several weeks to several months for the completion of the additional administrative processing.

 Under certain conditions, the Cuban government may delay or impede the travel of Cuban citizens who obtain U.S. immigrant visas or transportation letters.
 The United States government plays no part in this process, and cannot intervene on behalf of any individual to assist with or expedite their travel.